pytorch/pytorch/docs/source/notes/gradcheck.rst

 Fast backward mode gradcheck
 ----------------------------

-While the above formulation of gradcheck is great both to ensure correctness and debug-ability, it is very slow the reconstruct full Jacobian matrices.
+While the above formulation of gradcheck is great both to ensure correctness and debuggability, it is very slow the reconstruct full Jacobian matrices.
-This section presents a way to perform gradcheck in a faster way without effecting its correctness.
+This section presents a way to perform gradcheck in a faster way without affecting its correctness.
-The debug-ability can be recovered easily by adding special code when we detect an error in the computed gradients.
+The debuggability can be recovered easily by adding special code when we detect an error in the computed gradients.

 The high level strategy here is going to find a scalar quantity that can be computed efficiently by both the numerical and analytical methods and that represent well enough the full matrix computed by the slow code to ensure that it will catch any discrepancy in the Jacobians.